softwareguru/airflowsummit-website/content/sessions/2024/workshop-get-airflow-certified.md

 speakers:
  - Marc Lamberti
  - David Patlut
-track:
- - Workshop
+track: Workshop
-room: Yorkshire
+room: Borgia
 time_start: 2024-09-12 14:00:00
 time_end: 2024-09-12 16:40:00
-draft: false
 summary: "In-person opportunity to take an Airflow Certification exam at no additional cost.
 The workshop will include 20 mins of preparation and a Q&A with Marc Lamberti from Astronomer."
 list_order: 6
-day: "20242"
+day: "20243"
+layout: single-workshop
+luma_id: evt-0P2upNJrRChM3Qt
 ---

 As an Airflow Summit attendee, we’re thrilled to offer you an in-person opportunity to take an [Airflow Certification](https://www.astronomer.io/certification/) exam at no additional cost.
 Depending on your skill level, you can take one of two exams: